Blog

 Since the addition of that single small starter, we have seen the gradual expansion of our lilac patch.
 I’ve managed to transplant sections to two areas of our side yard which started blooming last year, and recently added a small line in the neglected property behind our surrounding fence.
 I’ve found that the flowering varies from year to year – sometimes there are lots and sometimes it’s a little more lean.
 This is an in-between year.

 Luckily, you don’t need a lot to leave a big impression.
-There’s a lot to be gleaned from that.
+There’s something valuable to be gleaned from that.

 Back to Blog